Top movies to watch this December on NOW TV

 The festive season is upon us once again and it wouldn’t be Christmas without some quality blockbuster entertainment.
 Fortunately, NOW TV has plenty of movies to offer throughout December, from family treats to action favourites and bona fide Christmas classics.

-Here are some top picks of what to look out for on NOW TV in December…
+Here are some top picks to look out for on NOW TV in December…

 As the first solo movie for a female super hero in the MCU, Captain Marvel introduces a powerful new player to the hugely popular Avengers film franchise.
 Brie Larson stars as Carol Danvers who, after years of fighting for an alien race called the Kree, discovers that her forgotten past has something to do with a quaint blue planet known as Earth.